 If you’re a member of the media, contact Miles who will assist to coordinate.

-If you have questions regarding Health & Human Services which includes Behavioral Health Services, Eligibility Benefits, Aging and Independent Services, Child Welfare Services or Public Safety which includes Fire, Child Support Services, EMS, Medical Examiner, Office of Emergency Services, Probation, Public Defender, District Attorney of Sheriff’s Department please contact Donna.
+Megan has spent three years working on political campaigns and a year volunteering for an anti-human trafficking nonprofit before joining Supervisor Desmond's team.
+In her current role, she specializes in Health & Human Services, including Behavioral Health Services, Eligibility Benefits, Aging and Independent Services, Child Welfare Services, as well as Public Safety, including Fire, Child Support Services, EMS, Medical Examiner, Office of Emergency Services, Probation, Public Defender, District Attorney, and the Sheriff's Department.

 Hunter McDonald | Policy Advisor for Land Use